kajima-yv/faceRecog-attendanceSys/README.md

 # faceRecog-attendanceSys

-This is a college project assignment of Face Recognition based Attendance System
+This is a college assignment project of Face Recognition based Attendance System

-Initially appeared on
-[gist](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
-But the page cannot open anymore so that is why I have moved it here.

 ## Getting Started

-The folder **Dataset** is contained with files of faces recognized by the app.\n The CSV file is where the Attendance Markings are stored.
+The folder **Dataset** is contained with files of faces recognized by the app.
+The CSV file is where the Attendance Markings are stored.
 **AttendanceSys** is the compiled code where all the systems of recording and storing is.
 **Basics** is the basics code of the system tested.

 ### Prerequisites